Andrews High School (North Carolina)

 Andrews High School (AHS) in Andrews, North Carolina serves grades 9-12 and is one of only three high schools in the Cherokee County Schools System.
 As of 2007 it had a full-time teaching staff of 27 teachers giving an average of 11 students per teacher.
 In 2024-25 enrollment was 232.
 The school's capacity is 530.

 The current campus consists of a main classroom and administration building (Building A), a gymnasium and cafeteria building (Designed by Chivous Gilmer Harill, 1962.
-Built after the original two-story school was burned down months earlier), a third classroom building built in 1970 as the Junior High (now Building B), plus a band & art building (Eric Townson, 1985), and a carpentry class building (Eric Townson, 1987).
+Built after the original two-story school was burned down months earlier), a third classroom building built in 1970 as the Junior High (now Building B), plus a band & art building (Eric Townson, 1985), and an industrial technology building (Eric Townson, 1987).